Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 3. Property valuation and offer notice

-If your application is accepted, the council will arrange an independent valuation of your home.
-Within 8 weeks of accepting your right (for a freehold house) or 12 weeks (for a leasehold flat), they must send you a Section 125 offer notice detailing the market value, discount, and purchase price.
+Once your application is accepted, the council arranges an independent valuation of your home.
+Within 8 weeks of accepting your right for a freehold house, or 12 weeks for a leasehold flat, they must send you a Section 125 offer notice.
+This sets out the market value, your discount, and the price you will pay.

 - 04